 In this step, control the urge to tack on extra functions.
 Aim for something achievable yet effective.
 The MVP is not supposed to be pretty or comprehensive; it is supposed to be a base around which you can grow the rest of the product.
 It’s there to collect feedback from product users so that you can watch trends and establish more use cases.

-A bloated MVP is often the result of a weak product owner or development process that is ruled by committee.
+A bloated MVP is often the result of a weak product owner or development process that is ruled by a committee.
 Strong leadership and a well-defined scope of features will help keep the size of your MVP manageable and get it out the door faster.

 In an ideal situation, you would have product designers and software development specialists ready to take your project by the horns.
 In our experience, however, most startup founders and business decision makers don’t have the resources to build an MVP that matches your vision.